-Western University will accept applications for admission from all qualified candidates.
+Western University will accept applications for admission from all qualified candidates for the first professional DPT degree.

-The applicant must have earned a BA or BS degree from a regionally accredited college or university by the time he/she matriculates in the DPT program.
-The average cumulative entering GPA for successful applicants is a 3.1 on a 4.0 scale.
+The applicant must have earned a BA or BS degree from a regionally accredited (exceptions will be made on a case by case basis) college or university by the time he/she matriculates in the DPT program.
+Upon entering, the average overall GPA for successful applicants is a 3.1 on a 4.0 scale.